dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version `6.3.0` adds a requested feature, fixes a UI defect and improves performance.
+Version `6.3.1` fixes an issue with editing addresses and transactions via the admin screens.

 == Donating ==